Am I eligible to apply?

 I’m retraining, what evidence do I need to include?

-We do require you to complete an Assessment of Needs form if you are retraining.
-However, we understand that in many cases there will not be the possibility to apply for state benefits.
+We do require you to complete an Assessment of Needs form if you are retraining, as well as details of the course you are undertaking.
+We understand that in many cases there will not be the possibility to apply for state benefits.
 What we need to see is details of how you will support yourself while you are training, including details of any amounts that you are receiving to support your studies, including Student Loans.

 I require help with medical costs, what evidence do I need to include?